-I can’t believe it’s taken me this long to profess my love for Scout on here, and for totally and completely understand now why people throw their pet a birthday party (Scout’s isn’t until the 4th of July, but it’s already on my mind…).
+I can’t believe it’s taken me this long to profess my love for Scout on the blog, and for totally and completely understand now why people throw their pet a birthday party (Scout’s isn’t until the 4th of July, but it’s already on my mind…).

 Why a doodle?
 So, after moving back from Australia, my friend Mere and I found an apartment together, and we met a family who lived close by who asked us to house sit for them/check on their dog a few times a day while they were on vacation for a week.
-I had never heard of any kind of doodle at that point, and a poodle was definitely not in the cards.
+I had never heard of any kind of doodle at that point, and a poodle was never the dream.
 I always dreamt of having a golden retriever one day, I like them fluffy.

 We met Rojo, a copper labradoodle and after a day in, he had me wrapped.
 I loved his goofy smile and the way he put his paws on my shoulder (puppy hug) when I would arrive.
+Their temperament is so calm and sweet, and I can’t stress enough the amount of love they give with lap sits and cuddles.
+It’s the best.
 I remember the moment I quickly switched gears and knew I had to have one of my own.
-I brought him to a park and he was playing with other dogs (ps. doodles have the sweetest play style, very pawsy), and I called his name and he ran over to me and sat next to me, then completely collapsed into my lap.
+I brought him to a park and he was playing with other dogs and I called his name and he ran over to me and sat next to me, then completely collapsed into my lap.
 We ended up going to the same breeder a little over five years later (which, I get a lot of questions about this, it’s called Sutter Buttes Labradoodles in Yuba City, near Sacramento).

-Scout was born on 4th of July (all-American boy) 2016, so he’s about to be 9 months old.
-He’s a mini/medium Australian Labradoodle with a copper coat (and a little blonde on his face now and a spot on his chest, which Matt loves), and we think he’s about fully grown (26lbs.).
+Scout was born on 4th of July in 2016, so he’s about to be 9 months old.
+He’s a mini/medium Australian Labradoodle with a copper coat (and a little blonde on his face now), and we think he’s about fully grown (30lbs.).

 A few things I learned in the beginning and now…

 The first week was intense.
 More than anyone could have warned!
-If this is what having an infant is like, oof #birthcontrol!
-Especially the first night, we were complete zombies that week because we got very little sleep, but after a week or so, the pup was sleeping more and he was able to hold going potty from 10 pm to 6 am.
-As he got older, the timeframe expanded a bit, so now it’s more 9:30 pm to 8 am.
+If this is what having an infant is like, I have even more respect for moms now than ever before!
+Especially the first night, we were complete zombies that week because we got very little sleep, but after a week or so, the pup was sleeping more and he was able to hold his potty from 10 pm to 6 am.
+As he got older, the timeframe expanded a bit, so now it’s more 9:30/10 pm to 8 am.

 There are so many things I would have never thought to do that you need to implement while they’re young to make sure they are stimulated and socialized.
 We were recommended this book, which helped a lot initially in both areas.